ShivakumarSwamy/handy-resources/java/README.md

 ```

 ## method
-- reusable block of code which is associated with a class ot object
+- reusable block of code which is associated with a class or object
 ```text
 access          |-- return type modifier --|    |     |-- method name             |-- method parameter